Alternative Health, Wellness and Me

 Great Auntie Jean was a “Call The Midwife” helping women birth at home, day and night, in 1950’s Greenock in Scotland.

-Three of dads’ sisters were nurses and my own mum was a district nurse in the community.
-Watching her leave home of a morning in navy uniform dress, hat and coat with the big nylon bag over her shoulder full of mysterious dressings and paraphernalia, I knew I wanted to keep up the family tradition.
+Three of dads’ sisters were nurses and my own mum a district nurse in the community.
+Watching her leave home of a morning in navy dress, hat and coat with the big nylon bag over her shoulder full of mysterious dressings and paraphernalia, I knew I wanted to keep up the family tradition.

 The Night Shift

-Glasgow Royal Infirmary, 1988, a drunk lad is pinned down by police and porters, “get tae fk, get aff me ya bastards!” face slashed (bottle/knife?) skin flapping, his blood spray up the curtains, on the docs white coat.
+Glasgow Royal Infirmary, 1988, a drunk lad pinned down by police and porters, “get tae fk, get aff me ya bastards!” face slashed (bottle/knife?) skin flapping, blood spray up the curtains, on the docs white coat.
 “Keep still!!”

 My job, apply pressure (try not to get stitched to mental boy in the process) fingers scarily close to needle, thick black silk, no plastic surgeon, no operating theatre.
 Finally, the doc finished, another ‘Glasgow kiss’ done.